 - Graduate students, post-doctoral fellows and junior faculty members from the Harvard T.H.
 Chan School of Public Health or other Harvard Catalyst institutions may take the course tuition free if no academic credit.
 To register to take the course for RCR certification alone (no academic course credit), please complete registration here, by January 17th.

 - Those registering as a student to receive course credit will need to go through the Harvard Chan School’s Registrar’s office as usual.

 - The Harvard Chan School RCR course runs on Fridays from 11:30am-1:00pm, in-person on the HSPH Campus in Boston, MA from January 26, 2024-March 8, 2024.

 At the end of the course the students will be able to:

 - Describe the concepts of research misconduct and research integrity.

 - Describe basic ethical and regulatory requirements for conducting bench, animal, clinical, and public health research and apply them to research practice.

-- Describe practices that promote compliance with ethical and legal requirements for the responsible conduct of research.
+- Describe practices, including data safety and management, that promote compliance with ethical and legal requirements for the responsible conduct of research.